Planned Giving and YALSA

 How to Make a Bequest to YALSA

 Naming YALSA as the beneficiary of a charitable bequest is often as simple as adding a few sentences to your will.
 You can make changes to your will by executing an amendment called a "codicil."
 Both your will and codicil should be drafted by a qualified attorney who specializes in estate planning.
-Your will or codicil should refer to: the Young Adult Library Services Association, presently headquartered at 50 East Huron St., Chicago, Illinois.
+Your will or codicil should refer to: the Young Adult Library Services Association, a division of the American Library Association, presently headquartered at 50 East Huron St., Chicago, Illinois.
 All charitable bequests are fully deductible from your gross estate.

 The following is suggested language for making an unrestricted bequest to YALSA.
 This is the simplest and most common kind of bequest, and will be used to benefit YALSA for its general purposes.
 It is also the most useful to YALSA, as it can be used for YALSA’s most important needs, which may change from time to time.

-“I give, devise, and bequeath to the Young Adult Library Services Association of Chicago, Illinois ___% of my estate.”
+“I give, devise, and bequeath to the Young Adult Library Services Association, a division of the American Library Association, of Chicago, Illinois ___% of my estate.”

-“I give, devise, and bequeath to the Young Adult Library Services Association of Chicago, Illinois $___.”
+“I give, devise, and bequeath to the Young Adult Library Services Association, a division of the American Library Association, of Chicago, Illinois $___.”

 (Remainder of estate after all other bequests have been granted)

-“I give, devise, and bequeath to the Young Adult Library Services Association of Chicago, Illinois, all the rest, residue and remainder of my estate after my final expenses and any legal obligations have been settled.”
+“I give, devise, and bequeath to the Young Adult Library Services Association, a division of the American Library Association of Chicago, Illinois, all the rest, residue and remainder of my estate after my final expenses and any legal obligations have been settled.”

 (takes effect only if the primary beneficiary or beneficiaries of the bequest predecease you)

-“If neither my spouse nor any descendant of mine survives me, then I give, bequeath, and devise all the rest, residue, and remainder of the property, both real and personal, wherever situated, which I may own or be entitled to at my death, to the Young Adult Library Services Association, Chicago, IL.”
+“If neither my spouse nor any descendant of mine survives me, then I give, bequeath, and devise all the rest, residue, and remainder of the property, both real and personal, wherever situated, which I may own or be entitled to at my death, to the Young Adult Library Services Association, a division of the American Library Association, Chicago, IL.”